-MusicXML is the universal standard for sheet music.
-It is the recommended format for sharing sheet music between different scorewriters, including MuseScore, Sibelius, Finale, and more than 100 others.
-MuseScore imports
+MusicXML is the universal standard format for sharing sheet music between different scorewriters—including MuseScore, Sibelius, Finale, and more than 100 others.
+MuseScore supports both export and import.

 Compressed MusicXML creates smaller files than regular MusicXML.
 This is a newer standard and isn't as widely supported by older scorewriters, but MuseScore has full import and export support.

 MIDI (Musical Instrument Digital Interface) is a format widely supported by sequencers and music notation software.
 For details of the protocol see the MIDI Association website.